zzzprojects/docs/dapper-plus.net/pages/documentations/mapping-key.md

 ---
 Title: Unlocking the Power of a Mapping Key: Map the Same Entity Type Multiple Time
 MetaDescription: Unlocking the Power of a Mapping Key: Map the Same Entity Type Multiple Time
-LastMod: 2024-06-27
+LastMod: 2025-04-13
 ---

-# Unlocking the Power of a Mapping Key: Map the Same Entity Type Multiple Times
+# Unlocking the Power of a Mapping Key /n Map the Same Entity Type Multiple Times

 A major problem with most modern ORMs like [EF Core](https://www.learnentityframeworkcore.com/) is that once you map your Entity Type, it's mapped that way all the time and you cannot change it.